-So, when the global pandemic hit earlier this year and Andrea found herself at home, she remembered that little girl’s big dream.
+So, when the global pandemic hit in 2020 and Andrea found herself at home, she remembered that little girl’s big dream.
 She purchased a steam kettle, just like her grandpa used, and decided she would start a little side hobby of making fudge just like his.

 She began by selling it out of her house offering porch pickup.
 That went so well she opened a booth selling her candy at the Brownsburg Farmers Market.

 That's when she began weighing her options.
 Was she really going to consider leaving a good job to open a candy store during a global pandemic?